 - Make sure you finish the course of treatment, even if your tests are all clear and you are feeling better.

-- Don't have sex again (or use condoms if that’s not possible) until your treatment is finished and 1 week after any recent sexual partners have been treated.
+- Don't have sex again (or use condoms if that’s not possible) for 2 weeks from the start of your treatment and until 1 week after any recent sexual partners have been treated.
 Read more about partner notification/contact tracing.

 - Advise all partners from the past 3 months to get a sexual health check.